ispras/keystone_plugin/kong/plugins/README.md

 end
 ~~~

-First we have to recive and reed the body of the request, for this we use two functions from [lua-nginx-module API](https://github.com/openresty/lua-nginx-module):
+First we have to receive and read the body of the request, for this we use two functions from [lua-nginx-module API](https://github.com/openresty/lua-nginx-module):

 ~~~lua
 ngx.req.read_body()